Universal holographic Wilson loops in 3d SCFTs: Universal quadratic operators for gravity duals of family B

 \section{Universal quadratic operators for gravity duals of family B}

 In Section \ref{sec:famB gravity duals} we showed that the holographic vacuum expectation value of the Wilson loop for \famb at one-loop order is given by the universal expression of \eqref{WL fam B}, which only depends on the volume of the underlying SE manifold, the Chern-Simons levels whose sum we denote by $n$ and the rank of the gauge group $N$.
 An essential ingredient of this result is the universal form of the quadratic operators that are acting on the eight scalars and the eight two-dimensional spinor fields.
 Here we provide some of the details on the derivation of the mass spectrum of these operators.
-We start by giving a brief subsection on the universal fermionic spectrum and continue with a subsection on the universal scalar mass matrix.
+In the first subsection we derive the universal fermionic spectrum and continue with a subsection on the universal scalar mass matrix.